 Palm Beach County is a diverse community and has an equally diverse economy that includes both a large rural agricultural sector as well as a highly urbanized biotech sector.
 Our county is at the forefront of dealing with the impacts of climate change and sea level rise, not only along the coast but also inland where additional challenges threaten water supply and water quality.

-As chair of the interagency Lake Worth Lagoon Initiative Steering Committee and a board member of the Palm Beach County Water Resources Task Force, Commissioner Weiss is especially involved with water quality issues.
+As chair of the interagency Lake Worth Lagoon Initiative Steering Committee and a board member of the Palm Beach County Water Resources Task Force, Mayor Weiss is especially involved with water quality issues.
 It is his special interest in protecting and conserving environmentally sensitive areas and ecosystems that inspires him to serve on several intergovernmental associations, i.e. the Water and Environmental Sustainability Policy Taskforce for the Florida Association of Counties (FAC) and the Resiliency Taskforce of the National Association of Counties (NACo).

 - being a responsible steward of tax dollars